grobian/carbon-c-relay/carbon-c-relay.md

     have minimal impact on sending performance, but it controls the amount of lock-contention on the queue.
 The default is *2500*.

+  * `-Q` *qreadersendsize*:
+    Set the buffer size (in bytes( for metrics that sent to remote servers at one write call.
+Must be synchronized with *batchsize* and *bufsize*.
+    The size of the send buffer can improve of sending performance, but can send duplicate of some metrics if write failed partially.
+    The default is *0* (disabled).

   * `-q` *queuesize*:
     Each server from the configuration where the relay will send metrics to, has a queue associated with it.
 This queue allows for disruptions